chbelke/rrl-epfl-mori3/README.md

 The `trajectory_4_move.m` script generates a csv which was used as inputs for the manipulator experiment of the paper.

 `example.m` shows an example on the CCD algorithm.
-The script  first as a trajectory between two points and then a second time generating subdivisions through following a trajectory ().
+The script first generates a trajectory between two points.
+Then, it generates smaller subdivisions along an more sparse trajectory.
 The example outputs trajectories, animations, and figures defining joint torques.
 The first section takes <1min to execute and <10min for the latter.

 # Publications